Presentation

 As this is a spoken presentation, inconsistencies do not relate solely to errors in vocabulary or grammar.
 Inconsistencies in communication may relate to the following: language features, pronunciation, intonation, rhythm patterns, delivery speed, audibility, stress patterns, or tones.
 Incorrect language/inconsistencies will affect the grade to the extent that they hinder communication.

 Language features should be taken into account when allocating a grade.
-A speaker who speaks very quickly without pausing appropriately for new sentences may have a presentation which would receive Excellence as a piece of writing, but which will receive a Merit for this standard.
+A student who speaks very quickly without pausing appropriately for new sentences may have a presentation which would receive Excellence as a piece of writing, but which will receive a Merit for this standard.
 Inconsistencies in delivery speed and stress patterns may mean that the communication of the message is hindered.
 Delivery may ultimately affect the grade.

-The nature of the language features used will also be determined by the fact that this is a spoken presentation, e.g. at level 2 this could be the use of rhetorical questions.
+The nature of the language features used will also be determined by the fact that this is a spoken presentation, e.g. at Level 2 this could be the use of rhetorical questions.

 Delivery of presentation